 3) To cause offensive bodily contact

 The most commonly charged assault is assault bodily injury.
 Your charge may be either a misdemeanor or a felony.
 The criminal penalties range from a Class C misdemeanor all the way up to a first degree felony.
 The severity of the charge depends on a number of factors, including the severity of the damage to the victim, who the victim is, and how the assault happened.
-If the alleged victim is a family member or household member, that is very important.
-The potential punishment can range from a simple fine all the way up to prison time.
+If the alleged victim is a family member or household member, that is very important fact that will affect the charge.
+The potential punishment can range from a simple fine all the way up to serious and long-term prison time.
 Assault convictions could result in the loss of crucial rights, and this is especially true if the alleged victim is a family member.
 One penalty that people do not often foresee includes the loss of the right to own a firearm.
 The result of an assault conviction can affect a person for the rest of his or her life.
 If you are facing any kind of assault charge, you need to consult with an attorney who handles these kinds of cases, who knows the nuances of hiring an aggressive criminal defense lawyer should be a priority.
 This page examines the assault statute and provides links to the specific kinds of assault statutes.

 What is the Texas Law on Assault?

 Assault and battery is a phrase that is often used, and there are laws in many states on battery.
 What some states refer to as battery is just called assault in Texas.
 There is no criminal law on battery in Texas.
 The basic criminal statute on assault considers basically three different kinds of assault.
-The most commonly charged kind of assault is bodily injury (ABI).
+The most commonly charged kind of assault is bodily injury or ABI.
 The assault law also considers threatening another person with imminent bodily injury, and causing physical contact.
 Here is the language from the statute on the three kinds of assault: